First Army (United States)

 First Army is the oldest and longest-established field army of the United States Army.
-It served as a theater army, having seen service in both World War I and World War II, and supplied the US army with soldiers and equipment during the Korean War and the Vietnam war under some of the most famous and distinguished officers of the U.S. Army.
+It served as a theater army, having seen service in both World War I and World War II, and supplied the US army with soldiers and equipment during the Korean War and the Vietnam War under some of the most famous and distinguished officers of the U.S. Army.
 It now serves as a mobilization, readiness and training command.

 History

 Establishment and World War I

 The First Army was established on 10 August 1918 as a field army when sufficient American military manpower had arrived on the Western Front during the final months of World War I. The large number of troops assigned to the American Expeditionary Forces (AEF) required the activation of subordinate commands.
 To fill this need, First Army was the first of three field armies established under the AEF.
 The first commander was General John J. Pershing, who also served as Commander-in-Chief (C-in-C) of the AEF.
 The headquarters planned and directed the first major American offensive, the St Mihiel Offensive (September 12 to 16, 1918).
 It later went on to fight in the largest and deadliest battle in the United States Army's history, the Meuse–Argonne offensive.
 Serving in its ranks throughout World War I were many figures who later played important roles in World War II.
-First Army, now under Lieutenant General Hunter Liggett, was inactivated on April 20th, 1919, five months after the Armistice with Germany which ended hostilities.
+First Army, now under Lieutenant General Hunter Liggett, was inactivated on April 20, 1919, five months after the Armistice with Germany which ended hostilities.

 Inter-war years

-As part of an army reorganization and final realization of the 1920 amendment to the National Defense Act of 1916, Army Chief of Staff, General Douglas MacArthur directed the establishment of four field armies that each commanded three corps areas that were geographically located.
-The field armies were established to provide an organizational structure for large military organizations that might be mobilized in times of national need.

-First Army was located in the northeast United States and was activated on 11 September 1933 at Fort Jay, Governors Island, New York.
-Initially activated as a paper army, it was commanded by General Dennis E. Nolan.
-Until 1942, First Army's commander was always the senior commander of one of its three corps areas.
-The First Corps Area was headquartered in Boston, Massachusetts, Second Corps Area was headquartered at Fort Jay, Governors Island, in New York, New York, and Third Corps Area was located at Fort Howard (Maryland) near Baltimore, Maryland.
-Since First Army was only a paper organization in its early days, its staff was the existing staff of the corps areas.
-The overall mission of the First Army was commanding and training the regular army, army reserve and national guard units in the three corps areas.